combo-lab/combo_vite/USER_GUIDE.md

 APP_URL=http://demo-app.combo
 ```

 If you need more fine-grained control over the origins, such as supporting multiple origins, you should utilize [Vite's comprehensive and flexible built-in CORS server configuration](https://vite.dev/config/server-options.html#server-cors).
-For example, you may specify multiple origins in the `server.cors.origin` configuration option in the project's `vite.config.js` file:
+For example, you may specify multiple origins in the `server.cors.origin` configuration option in the project's `vite.config.js` configuration file:

 ```js
 import { defineConfig } from "vite"